akkartik/mu/Readme.md

 random memory locations.
 Bounds checking is baked deeply into the semantics, and pointer arithmetic will be mostly forbidden (except inside the memory allocator and a few other places).

+Notice also the error at the end.
+Mu can detect deadlock when running tests: routines waiting on channels that nobody will ever write to.

 ---